-03.4 Characteristics conducive to tacit coordination
+3.5 Characteristics conducive to tacit coordination

 An oligopolistic firm seeking collusion with another firm would need firstly a clear incentive to do so, and secondly the ability to enter into coordinated practices.
-The following criteria illustrate that the wholesale access and call origination market in Malta presents sufficient characteristics that facilitate such collusion.
+The following criteria illustrate that the wholesale access and call origination market in Malta presents sufficient characteristics that facilitate such coordination.

-3.4.1 Homogenous product
+3.5.1 Homogenous product

-Vodafone and go Mobile have similar network infrastructures that enable them to provide the same services and products at identical service levels.
+Vodafone and go mobile have similar network infrastructures that enable them to provide the same services and products at identical service levels.
 Both operators operate at a national level and are able to reach approximately 99 per cent of the population.
 Although the two mobile operators provide an array of services tailored for their customers, both operators tend to adopt mass marketing strategies and their products are in essence identical.
-When one operator launches a new service or tariff plan the other operator launches a similar product within a very short period of time.
+When one operator launches a new service or tariff plan, the other operator launches a similar product within a very short period of time.

 The tariff plans offered by both operators are listed in Annex 1 and it immediately transpires that both operators offer a number of post-paid plans targeted for heavy users.
-Vodafone offers a number of plans for pre-paid users whilst go Mobile offers only one tariff plan.
+Vodafone offers a number of plans for pre-paid users, whilst go mobile offers only one tariff plan.
 An identical product that is offered by both operators is the scheme whereby pre-paid customers can choose 3 numbers to which they can make calls at a cheaper fixed rate.

-Apart from the traditional voice call services, Vodafone and go Mobile offer a range of other value added and data services such as MMS, GPRS, WAP and others.
-In the future Vodafone and Go mobile will also be able to offer identical products and services over their 3G networks since they where both assigned 3G spectrum and are expected to rollout their respective networks over a maximum of 60 months timeframe.
-This ensures that both operators will in the future be able to continue to provide similar services over their respective networks.
+Apart from the traditional voice call services, Vodafone and go mobile offer a range of other value added and data services such as MMS, GPRS, WAP and others.
+In the future, Vodafone and go mobile will also be able to offer identical products and services over their 3G networks, since they where both assigned 3G spectrum and are expected to rollout their respective networks over a maximum of 60 months timeframe.
+This makes it possible that in the future, both operators will be able to continue to provide similar services over their respective networks.

 The market place is characterised by a high degree of product homogeneity and this situation is most likely to persist in the future.
-This suggests that there is further scope for Vodafone and Go mobile to facilitate coordinated practices.
+This suggests that there is further scope for Vodafone and go mobile to facilitate coordinated practices.

-3.4.2 Similarity in market share
+3.5.2 Similarity in market share

 Market share is the main criterion that indicates the presences of dominance in a market.
-The three main ways to measure market share is through subscribers, revenues, and traffic.
-Since in Malta the demand for wholesale access and call origination services are entirely made up of self-supplied demand, the wholesale market can be analysed based on the characteristics of the retail market.
-The following illustration depicts the trend in market share in mobile subscribers.
+The three main ways to measure market share is through subscribers, revenues and traffic.
+Since in Malta the demand for wholesale access and call origination services is entirely made up of self-supplied demand, the wholesale market can be analysed based on the characteristics of the retail market.
+The following illustration depicts the trend in market share as regards mobile subscribers.

 The graph clearly illustrates the converging market shares of the two mobile operators.
-Go mobile has over the past 4 years consistently increased its market share and today has achieved nearly 50 per cent market share.
+Over the past 4 years, go mobile has consistently increased its market share and today, has achieved nearly 50 per cent market share.
 Although Vodafone faced an almost 50 per cent reduction in market share over the same period, both operators have, in absolute terms, increased the number of subscribers.
-Therefore the convergence of market shares has not been detrimental in terms of subscriber growth for Vodafone but reflects the huge increase in mobile penetration in Malta.
-As from the third quarter 2004 market shares have been stable at around the 50 per cent mark and are expected to remain at current levels during the timeframe of this review.
+Therefore, the convergence of market shares has not been detrimental in terms of subscriber growth for Vodafone but reflects the substantial increase in mobile penetration in Malta.
+As from the third quarter 2004, market shares have been stable at around the 50 per cent mark and are expected to remain at current levels during the timeframe of this review.